Wind farm: United States

 U.S. wind power installed capacity in September 2019 exceeded 100,125 MW and supplies 6.94% of the nation's electricity.
 The majority of wind farms in the United States are located in the Central Plains, with slow expansion into other regions of the country.

-New installations place the U.S. on a trajectory to generate 20% of the nation's electricity by 2030 from wind energy.
 Growth in 2008 channeled some $17 billion into the economy, positioning wind power as one of the leading sources of new power generation in the country, along with natural gas.
 Wind projects completed in 2008 accounted for about 42% of the entire new power-producing capacity added in the U.S. during the year.

 Texas, with 27,036 MW of capacity, has the most installed wind power capacity of any U.S. state, followed by Iowa with 8,965 MW and Oklahoma with 8,072 MW.
 Iowa is the leading state in terms of wind energy accounting for nearly 40% of total energy production in 2019.
 The Alta Wind Energy Center (1,020 MW) in California is the nation's largest wind farm in terms of capacity.
 Altamont Pass Wind Farm is the largest wind farm in the U.S. in terms of the number of individual turbines.

 At the end of 2019, about 114,000 people were employed in the U.S. wind industry, and GE Energy was the largest domestic wind turbine manufacturer.
 In 2018, US wind power provided enough electricity to power approximately 25 million homes, avoiding the emissions of 200 million tons of carbon.